 You don't need to do a double take: although the gallery above may look like it contains two different phones, it's actually just the front and rear of the Vivo NEX Dual Display Edition.

-Yep, the front is camera-free, hence the almost bezel-less design, while the rear hosts the triple camera setup alongside another screen – negating the need for a front-facing camera altogether.
+Yep, the front is camera-free - there's no notch, no slider mechanism nor hole-punch camera here - hence the almost bezel-less design.
+The rear hosts the triple camera setup alongside another screen - thus negating the need for a front-facing camera altogether.

 Dual screen design: A sound idea?

 - Main: 6.39in AMOLED display, 2340 x 1080 resolution

 - Rear: 5.49in AMOLED display, 1920 x 1080 resolution

 - Device: 157 x 75 x 8.1mm; 199g

 - Finishes: Blue, Purple